 Post-market surveillance is not just asking customers if they are satisfied.
 You need to continue to monitor adverse event databases, your complaint database, and any service records to determine if there are any new risks and to verify that the risks you identified were accurately estimated concerning severity and probability of occurrence of harm.
 Clinical studies and PMS are the only way you can gather data regarding the likelihood of occurrence of harm.
 When you design your post-market surveillance questions, make sure you include questions explicitly targeting the residual risks you identify in your IFU.
 You should also ask, “What indications do you use this device for.
 Specifically, please identify the intended diagnosis, treatment, and patient populations.”
 This wording is more effective than asking if a physician is using your product “off label.”

 Revalidation of IFU after labeling changes

 Changes to labeling and IFUs should always be considered design changes and may require revalidation.
-If the change is in response to a complaint or CAPA, then it is crucial that you revalidate the IFU and labeling to verify effectiveness of your corrective action.
-Any validation should be documented, reviewed and approved prior to implementation and acceptance criteria should be determined ahead of time.
-Your acceptance criteria should be quantitative so you can objectively determine if the change is effective or not.
-You might be able to copy your previous IFU validation protocol or simulated use protocol and simply repeat the validation exactly as you did before with new users.
+If the switch is in response to a complaint or CAPA, then you must revalidate the IFU and labeling to verify the effectiveness of your corrective action.
+Any validation should be documented, reviewed, and approved before implementation, and acceptance criteria should be determined ahead of time.
+Your acceptance criteria should be quantitative, so you can objectively determine if the change is valid or not.
+You might be able to copy your previous IFU validation protocol or simulated use protocol and simply repeat the validation precisely as you did before with new users.
 However, sometimes the reason why the IFU was not 100% effective in the past is that the risk you are addressing in the revised IFU was not evaluated adequately in the original simulated use protocol.

 New webinar for risk-based IFU validation and PMS

-If you are interested in ISO 14971 training, we are conducting a risk management training webinar on October 19, 2018.
+If you are interested in ISO 14971 training, we were conducting a risk management training webinar on October 19, 2018.